Skip to content

 Measure capability, not activity.
 Traditional coaching metrics focus on engagement: hours delivered, sessions completed, satisfaction scores.
 Organizational coaching metrics focus on capability: leadership bench strength, internal promotion rates, time-to-productivity for new leaders, and leadership team effectiveness scores.

-At 1205 Consulting, we work with CHROs and CEOs to build management coaching programs that treat leadership as an organizational capability — not an individual attribute.
+At 1205 Consulting, we work with CHROs and CEOs to build executive management coaching programs that treat leadership as an organizational capability — not an individual attribute.
 The difference shows up in how quickly companies execute, how effectively they develop talent, and how resilient their leadership bench becomes.

 The Cost of Getting This Wrong